OneCDOnly/sherpa/README.md

 To install additional apps, run it again.

-After running the installer, you'll have several new packages.
+If the installer script is successful, your requested package and any required packages will be installed.
 Any existing installation of Entware will be used automatically.
 If Entware is not installed, a version appropriate to your NAS will be installed.

 ## Current status